Mohamed Amin Didi: Investigation on Amin's death

 The Office of Ombudsperson for Transitional Justice accepted a case lodged with the office seeking justice for the death of Mohamed Amin Didi, which was submitted by the then Central Maafannu MP, Ibrahim Rasheed, in September 2021.

 Rasheed said the case involves loss of fundamental human rights due to systemic abuse by state institutions.
 He said it needs to be made clearer how the state treated Amin.
 He has also requested to overturn Amin's conviction as a traitor.

 Ameen served as President of Maldives for eight months – between January 1953 and August 1953.
 He was removed from power and banished to Vihamanaafushi Island – now Kurumba Island Resort – where he died in January 1954.

 The Office of Ombudsperson for Transitional Justice was mandated with identifying and investigating systemic human rights violations by state institutions.
-However, the office has since expired in 19 November 2023 and faced multiple allegations of investigations not being investigated properly.
+However, the office has since expired on 19 November 2023 and faced multiple allegations of investigations not being investigated properly.